thevivekpandey/thevivekpandey.github.io/_posts/2014-02-22-some-auction-strategies.md

 * Similarly, suppose I bid conservative and bid 40 instead of 50.
 Then
   + If highest bid other than mine is more than 50.
 I would lose the bid irrespctive of bidding 50 or 40.
 So, truth telling is no worse than bidding lower.
-  + If highest bid other than mine is between 40 and 50, say 44then bidding 40 makes me lose the bid, where has bidding 50 would have led me to win the bid, pay 44 and make a profit of 4.
+  + If highest bid other than mine is between 40 and 50, say 44 then bidding 40 makes me lose the bid, where has bidding 50 would have led me to win the bid, pay 44 and make a profit of 6.
   + If higest bid other than mine is less than 40, then I would win the bid regardless of bidding 40 or 50.